Risk Awareness in HTN Planning: Risk-Aware HTN Planning

-To exemplify these planning decisions, we illustrate a model of the domain of marine environments described in more details in~\ref{apx:marine}.
-In the scenario, there are two ways to collect ocean data: a diver can dive alone or a glider can accompany the diver.
+Let us briefly illustrate a model of a marine domain to be able to exemplify these planning decisions. \ref{apx:marine} provides a detailed description of the marine domain.
+The model can be populated in two ways: a diver can dive alone, or a glider can accompany the diver.
 In the first case, the diver moves to the target, collects data, and moves to the shore.
 In the second case, two further options to collect data are available.
 The glider moves with the diver to the target, collects part of the data, moves to the surface, and transmits the data.
 The task of data collection should be executed again if there is still data that has not been collected.
 Of course, this is only possible if the glider has enough remaining power available.
 In the second option, the diver should move to the target, collect data, move to the shore, and repeat these steps until data is available for collection.
-When the diver dives back to the shore, it can go alone or go with the glider to guarantee higher safety.
-Once all the data is collected the task is considered complete.
-Figure~\ref{fig:glider-domain} shows a HTN representation of this domain model.
+When the diver dives back to the shore, he can go alone or go with the glider to guarantee higher safety.
+Once all the data is collected, the task is considered complete.
+Figure~\ref{fig:glider-domain} shows an HTN representation of this domain model, where grey nodes $m_1, \ldots, m_7$ represent methods, and blue nodes represent primitive and compound tasks.